 The Government also offers help for first-time buyers; below, we summarise a handful of its schemes, but remember other support may be available depending on your circumstances and where in the UK you live.

 If you’re aged 18 to 39 and saving towards a deposit for your first home, a Lifetime ISA could provide a welcome cash boost.
 Not only does this type of savings account earn tax-free interest, but the Government also applies a 25% bonus to contributions of up to £4,000 per year.
+This means you could receive up to £1,000 extra per year, and will be able to earn interest on top of that additional amount too.
+Then, when it’s time to make your deposit, your conveyancer will act on your behalf to transfer funds to the mortgage provider.

 Introduced in 2017, the Lifetime ISA replaced Help to Buy ISAs which are now closed to new customers.
+The LISA is currently in the process of being reviewed, with the Government consulting on introducing a new savings vehicle designed purely for first-time buyers, unlike the LISA which can also be used for retirement savings.

 With affordability often another obstacle to getting on the property ladder, the First Homes scheme offers new-build properties to first-time buyers in England at a minimum 30% discount.
 This means eligible borrowers can purchase a property with a smaller deposit and will have lower monthly repayments.